tetrapod00/godot-docs/tutorials/3d/physical_light_and_camera_units.rst

     extremely bright if you have a visible DirectionalLight3D node.

-On the Camera3D node, you can add a :ref:`class_CameraAttributes` resource to its **Attributes** property.
+On the Camera3D node, you can add a :ref:`class_CameraAttributes` resource to its :uiproperty:`Attributes` property.
 This resource is used to control the camera's depth of field and exposure.
 When using :ref:`class_CameraAttributesPhysical`, its focal length property is also used to adjust the camera's field of view.

-When physical light units are enabled, the following additional properties become available in CameraAttributesPhysical's **Exposure** section:
+When physical light units are enabled, the following additional properties become available in CameraAttributesPhysical's :uisection:`Exposure` section:

 - **Aperture:** The size of the aperture of the camera, measured in f-stops.
 An f-stop is a unitless ratio between the focal length of the camera and the